Diana, Princess of Wales: Princess of Wales

-Charity work and patronage
+Charity work and patronages

-In 1983, she confided to the Premier of Newfoundland, Brian Peckford, "I am finding it very difficult to cope with the pressures of being Princess of Wales, but I am learning to cope with it."
+In 1983 Diana confided to the premier of Newfoundland, Brian Peckford, "I am finding it very difficult to cope with the pressures of being Princess of Wales, but I am learning to cope with it".
 She was expected to make regular public appearances at hospitals, schools, and other facilities, in the 20th-century model of royal patronage.
 From the mid-1980s, she became increasingly associated with numerous charities.
 She carried out 191 official engagements in 1988 and 397 in 1991.
 Diana developed an intense interest in serious illnesses and health-related matters outside the purview of traditional royal involvement, including AIDS and leprosy.
 In recognition of her effect as a philanthropist, Stephen Lee, director of the UK Institute of Charity Fundraising Managers, said "Her overall effect on charity is probably more significant than any other person's in the 20th century."

-She was the patroness of charities and organisations who worked with the homeless, youth, drug addicts, and the elderly.
+Diana was the patroness of charities and organisations who worked with the homeless, youth, drug addicts, and the elderly.
 From 1989, she was president of Great Ormond Street Hospital for Children.
-She was patron of the Natural History Museum and president of the Royal Academy of Music.
+She was patron of the Natural History Museum and president of the Royal Academy of Music and the Royal Academy of Dramatic Art.
 From 1984 to 1996, she was president of Barnardo's, a charity founded by Dr. Thomas John Barnardo in 1866 to care for vulnerable children and young people.
 In 1988, she became patron of the British Red Cross and supported its organisations in other countries such as Australia and Canada.
 She made several lengthy visits each week to Royal Brompton Hospital, where she worked to comfort seriously ill or dying patients.
 From 1991 to 1996, she was a patron of Headway, a brain injury association.
 In 1992, she became the first patron of Chester Childbirth Appeal, a charity she had supported since 1984.
 The charity, which is named after one of Diana's royal titles, could raise over £1 million with her help.
-In 1994, she helped her friend Julia Samuel launch the charity Child Bereavement UK which supports children "of military families, those of suicide victims, [and] terminally-ill parents", and became its patron.
-Prince William later replaced his mother as the charity's royal patron.
+In 1994, she helped her friend Julia Samuel launch the charity Child Bereavement UK, which supports children "of military families, those of suicide victims, [and] terminally-ill parents", and became its patron.
+Her son William later became the charity's royal patron.